 Injured Spouse: The taxpayer may be an injured spouse if they file a joint tax return and all or part of their portion of the overpayment was, or is expected to be, applied (offset) to their spouse's legally enforceable past-due federal tax, state income tax, child or spousal support, or a federal nontax debt, such as a student loan.
 Rather than file a MFS return, consider filing a Form 8379, Injured Spouse Allocation.
-Pub 17, 2015, page 14.

 Idaho's income tax law does not have an injured spouse provision.
 Under circumstances where an Idaho refund is seized by the Department of Health and Welfare for back child support, there may be an opportunity for an injured spouse to receive one-half of a "married filing joint" tax refund.
 When a refund is seized by the Department of Health and Welfare the refund (or a portion of it, if the refund is more than the taxpayer owes in child support) is transferred to a state suspense fund.
 The refund stays in the suspense fund for 25 days.
-During that time the

-Department of Health and Welfare sends a letter and a hearing form to the absent spouse (the person who owes child support) by certified mail.
+During that time the Department of Health and Welfare sends a letter and a hearing form to the absent spouse (the person who owes child support) by certified mail.
 The injured spouse, not the absent spouse, has 14 days to return the hearing form to the Department of Health and Welfare.

 Cost of Keeping up a Home: To qualify for Head of Household or Qualifying Widow(er) you must pay more than half of the cost of keeping up a home for the year.
-See the table "Cost of Keeping up a Home" in Pub 17, 2015, Page 23 for more information.
+See the table "Cost of Keeping up a Home" in the filing status section of Pub 4012 for more information.
+Generally it includes home expenses, such as rent, mortgage interest, real estate taxes, insurance on the home, repairs, utilities, and food eaten in the home.
+It does not include the costs of clothing, education, medical treatment, vacations, life insurance, or transportation.